IBM/cp4i-deployment-samples/DrivewayDentDeletion/readme.md

 upon this.

 # Prerequisites
-A [script](prereqs.sh) is provided to setup the prerequisited for this demo and this script is automatically run as part of the 1-click demo preparation.
+A [script](prereqs.sh) is provided to setup the prerequisits for this demo and this script is automatically run as part of the 1-click demo preparation.
 The script sets up the following:
 - Installs Tekton Pipelines v0.12.1
 - Installs Tekton Triggers v0.5.0
-- Installs Postgres 9.6
 - Creates a `driveway-dent-deletion` project to be used for the demo
 - Creates secrets to allow the pipeline to push images to the `ace`/`mq` projects
 - Creates a secret to allow the pipeline to pull from the entitled registry